How Long Should You Hold A Stock?

 Patience, in the Stock Market, is golden.

 Be patient with a stock.
 Give it time to make you the profit you desire.
-A good move in the market takes time to develop, typically 45 trading days.
+A good move in the market takes time to develop.
+Longer term great investments have made thousands of percent, look at Netflix 5 year return in our FANG Stocks Guide.

 For expert strategies on Stop Losses see the Liberated Stock Trader PRO Training